kishan2107/ECKit/README.md

 Also we are going to turn the docs into a wiki if you would like to help create that as well.

 ##Note
-The ECKit team is now using LESS for building ECKit!
-This is a big advantage as now ECKit will be rolling out with updates faster.
+The ECKit team is currently using LESS for building ECKit.
+We will be upgrading to Sass instead.